Pontefract Road, Castleford, West Yorkshire, WF10 4JB, email@example.com

 Our school follows The Way, The Truth and The Life scheme which has been adopted by the Diocese of Leeds.

 Each term, our class explores a different topic which helps guide the children through their learning.
-This term our topic is all about the Great Wars.
-We will be exploring life on the home front.
+This term our topic is all about the the Great Wars.

 Year 6 have Pysical Activity each day:

 The children’s homework books encourage them to become organized and independent.
 All homework (with the exception of spelling) should be written in their homework books or on worksheets.
 Generally, the children will be set homework every week (usually on Wednesday) which they should record in their homework books, along with the hand in date (usually Monday).